josephm1/Safe-API-Doc/quickoverviewofsafeapi.md

 An account on the SAFE Network is needed for uploading data.
 The current Test Network has restrictions on how much data you can 'PUT' on the Network.
 It measures your use in 'PUTS', each action preformed on the Network other than 'READ' costs PUTS.
 Each account is limited to 1000 PUTS.
 This will change when SAFE Coin is implemented.

-Reading data from the SAFE Network such as accessing a website does not cost any PUTS and don't even require you to be signed in to your SAFE Account.

 ## SAFE API Flow

 ![SAFE API Flow](SAFE-API-Flow.png)